adobe/aem-core-cif-components/README.md

 # AEM CIF Core Components
 AEM Commerce reference store front project that serves as accelerator to get started with projects using AEM, CIF and Magento.
 The project contains re-useable Commerce core components as well as a complete sample store front serving as documentation and showing best practices.
 The store front combines server-side rendered AEM components with client-side React commerce components (MPA) for dynamic experiences / data.
 The components use the [Venia](https://github.com/magento-research/pwa-studio/tree/develop/packages/venia-concept) theme<sup id="a1">[1](#f1)</sup>.

+This project is intended to be used in conjunction with the [AEM Sites Core Components](https://github.com/adobe/aem-core-wcm-components).
+AEM CIF Core Components use the AEM Sites Core Components as a foundation where possible and extending them.

 ## Documentation
 > TODO